-Babies may have a reputation for exploring their world with their mouths, but toddlers seem to choose the most disgusting things to investigate orally.
-While some commonly ingested toddler choices are clearly gross, but obviously okay, such as paste and crayons dawning the non-toxic stamp, other choices leave you scratching your heads and heading to their nearest search engine.
+Babies may have a reputation for exploring their world with their mouths, but toddlers seem to choose the most disgusting things to investigate.
+While some commonly ingested toddler choices are clearly gross, but obviously okay, such as paste and crayons dawning the non-toxic stamp, other choices leave you scratching your head and heading to the nearest search engine.
 One such item that ranks high on the questionably-consumed meter is bugs.

 Why do toddlers like bugs so much?

 I’d love to offer you a scientifically-supported answer here, but a mom-supported theory is the best I can do.
 I’d wager the fascination most toddler-aged children acquire for bugs has to do with the fact that they meet several no-no requirements such as being small and dirty, and gain a that’s-not-a-toy, ew, or another generally negative reaction from mom or dad, all while moving in interesting ways.
 From the very first time my toddler spotted a house fly trapped in the window he fell in love with all that creeped and crawled.
 Next thing I knew he was hunting and then consuming any bug he could find.

 Is it dangerous for my toddler to eat bugs?